 With his rugged Scandinavian good looks, chiseled physique, and arctic blue eyes, 36-year-old Travis Fimmel has starred opposite the likes of Adrien Brody, Woody Harrelson, and Patrick Swayze, but he truly gained worldwide attention as power-hungry Ragnar in The History Channel's hit TV series, "Vikings."
 Now he's starring in the $100 million epic "Warcraft" movie, a live-action adaptation based on the video games of the same name.

-Here's how Fimmel—a former soccer star and Calvin Klein model—took advantage of his athleticism and fine-tuned his physique to portray these two powerful warriors.
+Here's how Fimmel—who played for the Australian St Kilda Football Club and modeled for Calvin Klein—took advantage of his athleticism and fine-tuned his physique to portray these two powerful warriors.

 Bringing Azeroth To The Big Screen

 Fimmel is said to have beat out a host of other A-list stars—including Colin Farrell— to land the role of Sir Anduin Lothar in "Warcraft."
 The adapted blockbuster might have flown under the radar so far, but the "Vikings" actor is sure to see his star rise even further when the movie is released on June 10.

 Portraying the knight champion came with its own set of unique challenges, particularly when it came to donning his epic Azerothian armor.
 "The costumes and effects were interesting," Fimmel says.
 "It took four people to help put on my armor, and three to take it off.
 Walking through doors wasn't easy.
 Most of the time, I'd have to turn sideways."